avnet-iotconnect/avnet-iotc-mtb-basic-example/OTA_AWS.md

 CY_OTA_HTTP_FILENAME_SIZE and CY_OTA_MQTT_FILENAME_BUFF_SIZE
 (MQTT as well due to a bug where the wrong value is used for an HTTP related buffer size) to 800 at *mtb_shared/ota-update/\<version>/include/cy_ota_api.h*
-* S3 will allow only up to 100 range requests until it forcefully disconnect an existing connection which means that the CY_OTA_CHUNK_SIZE needs to be qat least 10k to download the 1MB firmware file.
+* S3 will allow only up to 100 range requests until it forcefully disconnects an existing connection which means that the CY_OTA_CHUNK_SIZE needs to be qat least 10k to download the 1MB firmware file.
-However, the ota-update library is not stable with larger chunk sizes, so the qucik and dirty way to address this is a crude patch applying a crude patch the cy_ota_http.c source file to re-try the connection during the download after the 100th range request.
+However, the ota-update library is not stable with larger chunk sizes, so the quick and dirty way to address this is a crude patch applying a crude patch the cy_ota_http.c source file to re-try the connection during the download after the 100th range request.